TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.DirectoryInsights/docs/exports/Get-JcSdkEventDistinct.md

   - `StartTime <DateTime>`: query start time, UTC in RFC3339 format
   - `[EndTime <DateTime?>]`: optional query end time, UTC in RFC3339 format
   - `[Field <String>]`: field is what they wish to query on
+  - `[SearchTermAnd <ITermConjunction>]`: TermConjunction represents a conjunction (and/or)         NOTE: the validator limits what the operator can be, not the object         for future-proof-ness         and a list of sub-values
+    - `[(Any) <Object>]`: This indicates any property can be added to this object.
+  - `[SearchTermOr <ITermConjunction>]`: TermConjunction represents a conjunction (and/or)         NOTE: the validator limits what the operator can be, not the object         for future-proof-ness         and a list of sub-values

 ## RELATED LINKS